 - Harassment and Stalking: Persistent unwanted attention, including threats, following, or damaging property.
-These are criminal offences. - Honour-Based Violence: Abuse or violence used to defend or protect perceived family or community "honour." - Online Abuse: The use of technology to stalk or control victims, such as tracking, spying, or threatening online. - Physical Abuse: Any unwanted physical contact, including hitting, kicking, or strangling. - Psychological/Emotional Abuse: A pattern of manipulation and intimidation that damages the victim's sense of self-worth, including criticism, isolation, and control over finances or actions.
+These are criminal offences. - Honour-Based Violence: Abuse or violence used to defend or protect perceived family or community "honour." - MARAC (Multi Agency Risk Assessment Conference): A meeting of professionals to share information on high-risk domestic abuse cases. - Online Abuse: The use of technology to stalk or control victims, such as tracking, spying, or threatening online. - Physical Abuse: Any unwanted physical contact, including hitting, kicking, or strangling. - Psychological/Emotional Abuse: A pattern of manipulation and intimidation that damages the victim's sense of self-worth, including criticism, isolation, and control over finances or actions.